-Urgency and scarcity.
+Urgency and Scarcity

 Scarcity is the feeling that a product or service is about to run out.
-Feeling that they are going to miss some generous offer.
+Feeling that you are going to miss some generous offer.
 The thing about scarcity is that when something begins to run low, people’s desire rises.
 To make it simple, it looks like this: